 - Confirm your appointment, flight time and number and departure date with your local CMC 5 days before your trip.

-- Confirm mode of transport (by plane or car) at least 3 days before your trip, along with the name of your escort.
+- Confirm mode of transport (by plane or car) at least 3 days before your trip, along with the name of your caregiver.

 - Be on time and ready for transportation.